publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch30/schIV/m__us_usc_t2_s2062.md

     (c) __Duties of Chief Administrative Officer of House of Representatives__

-    In carrying out subsection (a) of this section, the Chief Administrative Officer is authorized—
+    In carrying out subsection (a), the Chief Administrative Officer is authorized—

         (1) to collect fees for child care services;